Transfer of Credit Policy

 1. The faculty member must meet the SACSCOC faculty credentialing criteria and the McNeese credentialing regulations.

-3. If the department head recommends the petitioned course for transfer, the college dean reviews the recommendation and, if in agreement, submits the recommendation to the provost and vice president for academic affairs and enrollment management, who makes the final judgment as to the acceptability of the petitioned course.
+3. If the department head recommends the petitioned course for transfer, the college dean reviews the recommendation and, if in agreement, submits the recommendation to the provost and vice president for academic affairs, who makes the final judgment as to the acceptability of the petitioned course.

-4. If approved, the Office of the Registrar is notified and transfer credit may be awarded.
+4. If approved, the Office of the Registrar and Admissions is notified and transfer credit may be awarded.

-1. The Office of the Registrar verifies the instructor of record and his/her credentials before awarding credit.
-Copies of instructor credentials for transfer credit purposes are archived in the Office of the Registrar.
+1. The Office of the Registrar and Admissions verifies the instructor of record and his/her credentials before awarding credit.
+Copies of instructor credentials for transfer credit purposes are archived in the Office of the Registrar and Admissions.

 5. Applicability of transfer credit to a McNeese degree program is determined by the academic department and college.